 Melanoma can often be found early, when it is most likely to be cured.
 Monthly skin self-exams and awareness of the warning signs of melanomas may be helpful in finding most melanomas when they are at an early, curable stage.

 The American Academy of Dermatology (AAD) sponsors annual free skin cancer screenings throughout the country.
 Many local American Cancer Society offices work closely with the AAD to provide volunteers for registration, coordination, and education efforts related to these free screenings.
 Look for information in your area about these screenings or call the American Academy of Dermatology for more information.
-Their phone number and website are listed in Additional resources.

 Along with recommending staying in the shade, the American Cancer Society uses a slogan popularized in Australia as part of its skin cancer prevention message in the United States.
 “Slip!
 Slop!
 Slap!®… and Wrap” is a catchy way to remember when going outdoors to slip on a shirt, slop on sunscreen, slap on a hat, and wrap on sunglasses to protect your eyes and the sensitive skin around them.